 I got my first journalism job when I was 20, as a reporter-intern at “City Lights,” the Jerusalem Post weekend supplement in Tel Aviv, where I published several features and human-interest stories.
 I also dabbled in TV for the first time, as a reporter for local television.

 Towards the end of my studies, I started working as an assignment desk editor at NBC and began to contribute articles to msnbc.com.
-I also had the opportunity to work with the top echelon of NBC during Pope John Paul’s historic visit to Israel.
+I also had the opportunity to work with the top echelon of NBC during the historic visit of Pope John Paul II to the Holy Land.
 In addition, I began to hone my reporting skills at the Los Angeles Times, where I received acknowledgement as a contributor to numerous articles.

 At this stage I decided to fulfill a long time ambition of returning to the U.S. and also take the next step in my career by enrolling at the Columbia Graduate School of Journalism in New York City.
 Here I took my writing and reporting skills to a whole new level and enjoyed the guidance and tutelage of some of the best in the business.

 Once in New York, I was assigned to cover the Bronx.
 My stories covered several beats and topics with articles ranging from profiling a homeless junkie to reporting on a Presidential candidate and covering murder trials to exposing the demise of the last synagogue in the south Bronx.
 My most comprehensive work of the year was a 6,500-word piece about the evolution of the Bronx Zoo.
 Several of my news features were published in the Chicago Tribune, San Diego Union-Tribune, Arizona Republic and The New York Daily News, among others.
 I was awarded honors in the fall core course, Reporting and Writing I, and in the spring core course, Personal and Professional Style.
 I also honed my television anchoring skills by delivering the financial newscast at forextelevision.com.